hmxmilohax/dance-central-1-deluxe/README.md

 ### Quality of Life
 * Faster start time via scripting
-* All difficulties, venues, and character outfits unlocked by default
+* All difficulties, venues, and characters unlocked by default
 * New menu, `Deluxe Settings`, in game for additional modifications
 * No Kinect check for Xenia
-* Characters from later DC titles

 ### Additional Modifications
 * Hue-shifting menu